sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 1.  **Degree Centrality**
         -   The social butterfly of the network.
 A node's importance is gauged by how many connections it has.
 More friends, more central.
         - So, for lightning network high count of  channels would result into higher degree centrality.
-        - If you get connected to a node with high degree centrality with good channel size that you keep balanced, you well set to send and receive payments at will.
-However, when we are comparing nodes with similar degree centrality, the one that keeps their channel balanced are more reloable.
+        - If you get connected to a node with high degree centrality with good channel size that you keep balanced, you are well set to send and receive payments.
+However, when we are comparing nodes with similar degree centrality, the one that have
 2.  **Betweenness Centrality**
         -   The broker, the wheel-greaser, the node that lies on the shortest path between others, often controlling the flow of information.
 If it were a city, it would be Panama—a vital crossroads.
 3.  **Closeness Centrality**